gouribiju/Data-Analyst/Power BI/README.md

     * Highlights: The dashboard helps HR teams identify departments and employee groups with high attrition risk, enabling proactive retention strategies and better workforce planning.

-2️⃣   * Shopify - Sales & Customer Funnel Report Dashboard*
+2️⃣   * Shopify Sales Analysis Report Dashboard*

     * Overview: This Power BI dashboard provides a clear breakdown of Shopify sales performance.
 It helps track revenue trends, understand customer behavior, and evaluate which products contribute the most to overall growth.